DonnieErgo/mesto-project/README.md

 #### Adaptive web-application to add pictures with descriptions, the following functionality is implemented:
 - Closing modal windows via ui button / Escape / click outside the window
-- Editing information in the profile seciton
+- Editing information in the profile section
 - Add / remove / like cards
 - Zoom in on images on click
 - Form validation